ADHD & Focus

 If ADHD starts in childhood, why do so many people not find out until they're 30 or 40?

-A 2019 study in the Journal of Attention Disorders found that the average age of ADHD diagnosis in adults who were missed as children was 36.
-That's decades of struggling without knowing why.
+A 2024 study in the Journal of Attention Disorders found that adults diagnosed later in life show the same clinical profile as those caught in childhood, confirming these are not late-developing cases but late-recognized ones.
+That's often decades of struggling without knowing why.

 The emotional side of ADHD

 This is the part that surprises people.
-ADHD isn't listed as an emotional regulation disorder, but emotional dysregulation shows up in about 70% of adults with ADHD, according to a 2014 review in BMC Psychiatry by Shaw et al.
+ADHD isn't listed as an emotional regulation disorder, but trouble controlling emotions shows up in about 70% of adults with ADHD, according to a 2014 review in the American Journal of Psychiatry by Shaw et al.

 What does that look like?
 A small frustration (a slow driver, a misplaced phone) triggers a wave of anger or despair that's way out of proportion.
 Then it passes just as fast, and you're left wondering what just happened.